ourfabriq/fabriq-hiring-challenge/README.md

 - Match mocks
 - Implement navigation handler from list items to `test-two-screen` and back
 - Navigate to `test-two-screen` and display the data selected from the list item
+- Pull extra data into the model from the API to complete the data display

 ### Tips
 - Look around the codebase for pieces that might help